ShareXin/ShareXin/README.md

 3. Explore `--help`

 ## Changelog
+#### [0.4.7] - 2017-08-09
+- Character count now shows when you've hit the limit and when you've passed the limit
+- Rather than crashing, if notify-rust is unable to show you a notification, it'll display an error message and exit nicely
+- Added French error messages
+- Bug fixes

 #### [0.4.6] - 2017-08-09
 - Error messages now translated
 - When uploading an image to Twitter, the character limit is reduced to 117, just like on ShareX